PSP-Archive/PSPRadio/PSP/Plugins/GAME_PSPTris/readme.txt

 Original:
-In the game use LEFT (or LEFT_TRIGGER), RIGHT (or RIGHT_TRIGGER) and DOWN for moving the bricks.
+In the game use LEFT, RIGHT and DOWN for moving the bricks.
+Note the screen are rotated and thus the keys are assigned differently than in the classical game mode.
 UP will drop the current brick.
-CROSS will rotate the current brick.
+CROSS or RIGHT_TRIGGER/LEFT_TRIGGER will rotate the current brick.
 START will pause the game.

 Points :